 4 Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sinneth, it shall die.

-The result of sin has always been death.
-And, we are all guilty before God.
-We see in 1 Corinthians 15:56 that sin is like the arm of the executioner.
-It is empowered by the law, to strike with the blade of death.
+In 1 Corinthians 15:56, we see that sin is like the arm of an executioner.
+It is empowered by the law to strike with the blade of death.
+None of us is safe from it because one sin is all it takes.

 Have you noticed that everyone dies?
 We all fall under the blade of death.
-This is because we all sin.
-All of us are therefore guilty before God.
+This is part of the consequences of one simple sin.
+All of us are guilty before God.
+It doesn’t matter how good we try to be; we are all called sinners because we all commit sin.

 Matthew 19:25-26